mekatronik-achmadi/md_tutorial/internship/task_0/jobs.md

 - Able to buy minimum required hardware (will get funded)
 - Familiar with basic electronic including wiring and voltage-current level
 - Familiar with microcontroller (spesifically STM32F401RE)
-- Familiar with C language and ChibiOS/RT framework
+- Familiar with C language in ChibiOS/RT framework
 - Able to install ARM-GCC compiler relevant to ChibiOS/RT
 - Implement SPI LCD-TFT ILI9341 or compatible as GUI Interface on unused SPI port